Human Resources

 Rehiring Employees after Retirement

-The Group has put a program in place to rehire employees who wish to continue working after reaching the retirement age of 60.
+We have put a program in place to rehire employees after the current retirement age of 60, and to continue employment until the age of 70 in stages.
 The program allows these employees to not only apply the skills they have acquired over many years but also to guide and mentor younger colleagues.

 Strengthening International Bonds Group-Wide

-With the aim of further expanding its overseas business, the Meiji Group actively recruits outstanding local human resources at overseas Group companies in order to develop businesses that are suited to local cultures and needs.
-As a result, colleagues currently working overseas account for approximately 30% of all Meiji Group employees.
+With the aim of further expanding its global business, the Meiji Group actively recruits outstanding local human resources at overseas Group companies in order to develop businesses that are suited to local cultures and needs.
 The Meiji Group believes that hiring local human resources contributes to the sustainable development of each country and region.
 To encourage locally hired employees to work enthusiastically, and to strengthen cooperation among Group companies, we publish in-house magazines (in Japanese, English, and Chinese), promote human resource exchanges between Japan and abroad, and hold learning workshops.

 Supporting Sexual Minorities in the Workplace